PNNL-Comp-Mass-Spec/DeepKS/doc/index.md

     Args:
         kinase_seqs (list[str]): The kinase sequences.
 Each must be <= 4128 residues long.
         site_seqs ([str]): The site sequences.
 Each must be 15 residues long. predictions_output_format (str, optional): The format of the output.
-Defaults to "in_order".
+Defaults to "inorder"
-            - "in_order" returns a list of predictions in the same order as the input kinases and sites.
+            - "inorder" returns a list of predictions in the same order as the input kinases and sites.
             - "dictionary" returns a dictionary of predictions, where the keys are the input kinases and sites and the values are the predictions.
             - "in_order_json" outputs a JSON string (filename = ../out/current-date-and-time.json of a list of predictions in the same order as the input kinases and sites.
             - "dictionary_json" outputs a JSON string (filename = ../out/current-date-and-time.json) of a dictionary of predictions, where the keys are the input kinases and sites and the values are the predictions.